The Arch, near Aberystwyth

 Look out for the monkey puzzle trees!

 Warren Wood is in the area known as Radnor Forest.

-Radnor Forest was once a royal hunting ground but it wasn’t an area covered in trees but an unenclosed piece of land, legally set aside for the Norman kings to hunt deer.
+Radnor Forest was once a royal hunting ground.
+In those days it wasn’t an area covered in trees but an unenclosed piece of land, legally set aside for the Norman kings to hunt deer.

 Today Radnor Forest is a land of hill farming and great moorlands, steep narrow valleys and hills, rising up to the highest point in Radnorshire, Black Mixen at 2150 feet (650 metres).